ibm-cloud-docs/databases-for-cassandra/learn-security-compliance.md

 - {{site.data.keyword.databases-for-cassandra}} deployments are configured with a leaderless architecture.
 Deployments contain only data token owners and replicas of that data.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the members (or nodes) are spread over the region's availability zone locations.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database member (or node) resides on a different host in the data center.
+- The [replication factor](/docs/databases-for-cassandra?topic=databases-for-cassandra-high-availability#replication-keystores-and-high-availability) should be, at most, 3 per data center to ensure replication across availability zones.

 ## SOC 2 Type 2 Certification